mistakia/nano-community/docs/getting-started-users/best-practices.md

 #### General

-- Do not use wallets that don't provide you the generated secret key or seed.
+- Avoid wallets that do not provide you the generated secret key or seed.
 If you do not have the secret key for a given nano account, you do not control that account.
 It is that simple.
 - Avoid closed source wallets
 - Never enter your secret key into a website
 - Never message or email your secret key or seed
 - Avoid re-using addresses, use a new address for each receive
-- never type out an address, always copy, or scan a qr code, or use any other automated approach
+- Never type out an address, always copy, or scan a qr code, or use any other automated approach
-- double check addresses, you can check the first 5 and last 5 characters.
+- Double check addresses, you can check the first 5 and last 5 characters.

 #### Suggestions